 2. Know your thesis inside out

-While you can be sure this isn't a memory test - as you're fine bringing notes and a copy of your thesis with you to the PhD viva - it's still important to gain a good understanding of what you've written and knowledge about your field of study.
+While you can be sure this isn't a memory test - as you're fine bringing notes and a copy of your thesis with you to the PhD viva - it's still important to gain a good understanding of what you've written and be knowledge about your field of study.

 You'll need to think carefully about where this original piece of work would be placed in the context of the wider body of research carried out in this field.
 Questions will surely be asked about this, as well as whether the project could possibly be developed further through any future research.

-If you get stuck at any point during the exam, you can use looking at the thesis as an excuse to re-focus and gather your thoughts.
+If you get stuck at any point during the viva exam, you can use looking at the thesis as an excuse to re-focus and gather your thoughts.

 3. Anticipate the viva questions